grownuphacker/Tools/README.md

 # Tools
-All the things I've slapped together over time.
-Hope you find them useful.
+A few things I've slapped together over time.
+I hope you find them useful.

 **Script** | What it does... | Requisites
 ---|---|---: